rebo/naive_ga_g3/README.md

 It is not set up to be used as a crate so experiments are just in main.rs at the moment.

+It uses Rust edition 2018 style, well cos it's the future!

 Example:
     // create vectors u and v, then project u onto v finding the reflection of u in v